-Coordinate Poster Contest Activities with Common Core Goals
+Coordinate Poster Contest Activities with State Common Core Goals incorporating those standards.

-The SSFHC fair housing poster contest runs from January 1, 2020, through February 28, 2020.
+The SSFHC fair housing poster contest runs from January 9, 2023, through February 24, 2023.
 These dates include the Martin Luther King, Jr., holiday and Black History Month.
 Discussion of civil rights, diversity, and fairness to others supports core curriculum standards for multiple grades.
-Teachers of grades 1 through 6 will find numerous resources for social studies lessons incorporating those standards from both the state and Washoe County School District.
+Teachers of grades 1 through 6 will find numerous resources for social studies lessons

 Using the knowledge gained in classroom discussion, students can use their imaginations to create their visions of a community where all are welcome.
+Older students may compare and contrast the historic lack of access to housing with the rights now available through fair housing laws.

 For younger students, this might also be a lesson in color, composition, and shapes.

-Knowledge of fair housing rights can also help to empower students, especially those whose families may face housing discrimination.
+Knowledge of fair housing rights can help empower students, especially those whose families may face housing discrimination.
 The impact of this knowledge extends far beyond the classroom to the community as a whole.

-© Photographs by Bernard Kleina
+Photographs by Bernard Kleina

-Our staff is
+Our staff is available

-available to talk
+to provide e

-with teachers and

-their classes about
+presentations about

-the Fair Housing
+the Fair Housing Act

-Act and housing
+and housing

-discrimination
+discrimination issues

-issues in our
+in our community for

-community.
-Please
+classrooms and afterschool programs

-contact SSFHC to
+Please contact

-discuss the
+SSFHC to discuss the

 possibilities.